lgbouma/gyro-interp/README.md

-# gyro-emp
+# gyro-interp

 ## Installation
-`$ pip install gyro-emp`
+`$ pip install gyrointerp`

 `$ python setup.py develop`

 ## Usage

-Core functionality: given a rotation period, effective temperature, and uncertainties, what is the gyrochronological age posterior over a grid spanning 0 to 2.6 Gyr?
+Given a star's rotation period, effective temperature, and uncertainties, what is the gyrochronological age posterior over a grid spanning 0 to 2.6 Gyr?

 ```
 import numpy as np